DanielFrydman/UFF-2023.1-chess-for-software-management/README.md

 * Leonardo Tramont Lutz Moreira
 * Igor Encarnacao Junqueira Castro

-## Linguagem / Framework
+## Language / Framework
-* Esse projeto foi feito com C# e com Unity.
+* This project was developed using C# and Unity.